dan-mannion/RohdeSchwarz_NGE100_MATLAB/README.md

 # RohdeSchwarz_NGE100_MATLAB
-A set of functions to control the Rhode &amp; Schwarz NGE100 power supple series.
+A set of functions to control the Rhode &amp; Schwarz NGE100 power supple series within MATLAB using SCPI commands.
 These functions cover the absolute minimum of controls, its just ot get you up and running asap.
 Feel free to fork and add functionality!